 Overdose or death is preceded by high fever, convulsions, and heart failure.

 Since death in these cases is partially due to strain on the heart, physical exercise increases the risks of stimulant use.

 If you see anyone in this state, call 911 immediately.

-DFK offers links to resources in your region to help you and your family find the right kind of help for sedative or depressant dependency or addiction.
+DFK offers links to resources in your region to help you and your family find the right kind of help for a stimulant depressant dependency or addiction.